ibm-cloud-docs/Cloudant/release_info/breaking_behavior_changes.md

 This document summarizes the changes in behavior for the Cloudant releases.
 {:shortdesc}

+## Incompatibility between CouchDB version 1.6 and Cloudant version 2.0.0

+-   An incompatibility exists between CouchDB version 1.6 and Cloudant version 2.0.0.
+In CouchDB version 1.6, if you add a query parameter ("reduce=false") to the request body, the parameter in the request body is ignored while the parameter in the request URL is respected.
+In Cloudant version 2.0.0, the query parameter ("reduce=false") in the request body is not ignored.

 ## Revised error message

 -	The error message that occurs when you attempt to put a document attachment with a non-existent revision has changed to a 409 error with the following information: